 Dichotomous Thinking And BPD

-Dichotomous thinking isn’t indicative of any mental health condition, because we can all think in black and white terms, but it does appear to be a characteristic of BPD (BetterHelp).
+Dichotomous thinking isn’t indicative of any mental health condition, because we can all think in black-and-white terms, but it does appear to also be a characteristic of BPD.
 It’s likely that dichotomous thinking is common among people with BPD because of how their BPD developed.
-BPD usually develops as a result of abuse, which could be physical, sexual, or neglect during childhood, or losing a parent while young, or when brought up around people with addictions (Mayo Clinic).
+BPD usually develops as a result of abuse, which could be physical, sexual, or neglect during childhood, losing a parent while young, or being brought up around people with addictions (Mayo Clinic).
 In short, a childhood that’s especially stressful.

 According to Verywell Mind, people with BPD are prone to have problems with how they think, whereby these problems cause issues with their relationships, emotions, and impulse control.
 Dichotomous thinking isn’t a thinking error, per se, unless it’s the only way you think.
 Although this thinking style is a style of thinking that sees things in binary terms, like black or white, this thinking style can be useful when quick decisions are required (Oshio, 2012).